55aze/hugo/content/works/clio.md

 The biggest challenge in this project is that the initial aim, the project scope and even the workfow are all ambigious.

-While I was conducting the usability test, I noticed that

-are The old user interface definately had a lot of usability issues while the most important problem is that there's no clearly defined flow to accomplish.
+The old user interface definately had a lot of usability issues while the most important problem is that there's no clearly defined flow to accomplish.
 Everybody in this long  I spent a lot of time talk with everybody involved in